Finding Accommodations for Adults and Teens with Special Needs

 When preparing teens with special needs for entry into the adult world, often parents are tempted to try to do too much for the teens and thus prevent them from developing independence.
 Understanding that a teen or adult with special needs does not acquire the knowledge of how to perform everyday organizational tasks the way we do is important.
 They may need help to learn to do the things that we take for granted, like scheduling their classes and assignments or using a smartphone to photograph an assignment board.
 The educators and employers in the outside world will not have time to help special needs individuals with these things, so a parent, guardian or tutor must do the job.
 However, it’s also crucial that those with special needs be aware of those needs and not feel ashamed of them.
 A feeling of shame or that “you don’t belong” can be crippling and can interfere greatly with a special needs individual’s development and confidence.
 Respectfully include the special needs teen in all conversations with counselors or employers so that he learns to be his own advocate.

-If you have a loved one with special needs who is preparing to transition into a college or employment setting, call to learn more about finding accommodations for special needs individuals in Woodland Hills, California today.
+If you have a loved one with special needs who is preparing to transition into a college or employment setting, call to learn more about finding accommodations for special needs individuals in West San Fernando Valley and West Los Angeles, California today.
 The Valley Socials Program helps create community awareness of the needs of those with autism, Down syndrome or ADHD.
-Based in Woodland Hills, we also serve Encino, Calabasas, Tarzana, Sherman Oaks, and other locations in the West San Fernando Valley.
+Based in West San Fernando Valley and West Los Angeles, we also serve Encino, Calabasas, Tarzana, Sherman Oaks, and other locations in the West San Fernando Valley.
 Call us at (818) 650-0889 and see how we can help you.